innerNULL/pypack/README.md

 * **python**:
     * **version**: Target python environment version.
     * **env_name**: Target python environment name.
-    * **dep**: Target python environment's dependencies packages, which is, requirement.txt path.
+    * **dep**: Target python environment's dependencies packages, which is, `requirement.txt` path.
+Note, no matter you use `pack.py` or `pylocatable.sh`, this path should be an absolute path or **a relative path refer to your current path (the path you execute packaging command)**.
     * **post_running**: The command should be executed after `pip install`.
 * **build**:
-    * **path**: The path used to build target python environment.
+    * **path**: The directroy under which to execute building target python environment.
 This should be a new path.
     * **pre_running**: The commands should be executed before docker-building stage, usually includes specific file/data movement process.